hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 Pushing a new configuration to an existing workspace is a multi-step process.
 This section walks through each step in detail, using an example bash script to illustrate.

-Creating new configuration versions requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+You need apply runs permission to create new configuration versions for the workspace.
+Refer to the [permissions](../users-teams-organizations/permissions.html##general-workspace-permissions) documentation for more details.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers